-As of May 2017 these incentives will also be available to employers who take on apprentices:
+These additional incentives may be available to employers who take on apprentices:

 As a free added value service, Dynamic Training can assist you with the advertising and recruitment of prospective apprentices for your business.
 We have substantial experience in finding the right candidates for the job.